dsyer/sagan-wiki/Get-the-source.md

-> _**Tip:** If you're familiar with forking/cloning repositories via GitHub, you can most of this page and just follow the normal procedure, i.e.:
+_If you're familiar with forking/cloning repositories via GitHub, you can skip most of this page and just follow the normal procedure:_

->     git clone x
+    git clone git clone git@github.com:spring-io/sagan.git

-> Once you've got the repository cloned, come back and see about [next steps](#next-steps)._
+_Once you've got the repository cloned, come back and see about [next steps](#next-steps)._

 ### Goal